 With a keen sense of curiosity, a paleoanthropologist wanted to know why modern-day people study Aboriginal people and treat them.
 They also compare physical characteristics with humans, from early humans to now, to determine how and why traits and behaviors have changed over the years.
 Evolution plays a huge role in the work of a paleoanthropologist by providing a blueprint for the study of the human species.
 They examine the way evolution has shaped, changed, and determined the human species today.

-Like their fellow physicists, a paleoanthropologist studies human fossils, using techniques such as anthropology and forensics in physical anthropology.
-Using theories of evolution and dating by geological level and radioactive-decay rate, they try to determine how old the fossils are and how they differ from other human fossils.
+Like their fellow physicists, a paleoanthropologist study human fossils, using techniques such as anthropology and forensics in physical anthropology.
+Using theories of evolution and dating by geological level and radioactive decay rate, they try to determine how old the fossils are and how they differ from other human fossils.
 By studying fossils, they can determine how early humans traveled and performed in different places.
 Scientists also search, excavate, and store human patterns, such as bone and stone tools.
 Paleontologists use these tools to determine how early-stage people have used them and why they were important to certain early humans.

 How do you become a paleoanthropologist?